Fast internet with fibre optic lines

 We differentiate between data transfer rate, latency and connection density to determine the optimal wireless network in each case: eMBB or mMTC

-Where a cell services many users, high bit rate applications like ultra high definition video streaming rely on individual users having access to high bandwidths and high capacity in a single cell.
+High bit rate applications where a cell services many users, high bit rate applications like ultra high definition video streaming rely on individual users having access to high bandwidths and high capacity in a single cell.
 Supplying data transfer rates like these relies on technology that significantly increases spectral efficiency and requires broad frequency ranges.

 Potential areas of application: